edf1101/LaserTag/notes.md

 ## Ideas
 - Have a define to turn on or off Serial debug
-- Anticheat could work by making a hash of all the weapons and checking if each gun has the same total weapon hash.
 - Same with test mode except it could be hold down trigger on start instead of define.
 - Latch circuit to turn on the gun and timer / menu to turn off the gun
-- modifying techcamp code to run on this hardware, and having the leaderboard display on the side screen would be pretty cool.
-Would also involve removing their LEDs and replacing with our WS2182B LEDs.
 - Admin have the option to lower all volumes (dont do individual volumes as would be unfair to be stealthy), admin can also disable LEDs
 - Users should be able to enable or disable vibration motors.
 - Have a mode where all the shooting effects are laser sounds so it doesn't sound like real guns.
 - Have a PC Interface that communicates with a "base node" via HTTP or serial that can run some python code to display stats, run commands etc.
-If web interface uses flask then other phones etc can access it. send JSON over serial for ease of use.
-- can have a shot accuracy stat
+If web interface uses flask then other phones etc can access it. send JSON over serial for ease of use. can have a shot accuracy stat
 - Sort out the canTakeDamage / need admin fields of menus
 - make things more staticy where poss
 - Could install all libs in the src code so that it can be run on any computer without needing to install anything.